-Each child must complete Early Childhood Screening within the first 90 days of enrollment, which includes vision, hearing, height/weight, a developmental check, and a social/emotional assessment.
+Each child must complete Early Childhood Screening within the first 90 days of enrollment (unless your child is receiving special education services), which includes vision, hearing, height/weight, a developmental check, and a social/emotional assessment.
 Our teachers participate in ongoing assessment/progress monitoring techniques.
 In addition, IEP objectives are developed for all Special Education students.
 Conferences are offered twice yearly (fall and spring) and provide an opportunity for parents/guardians and teachers to discuss a child's development, strengths, goals, and any concerns.
 Informal conferences can be arranged by contacting the teacher before or after school and requesting a time to discuss any issues.